ryanswong/2048-reloaded/README.md

     ```
     pipenv sync
     ```
+    this will install all packages we need such as pygame, or any other ones we decide to use in the future

 just text in chat if you need help on anything! remember, this project is just for fun. no one has any obligations and responsibilities